Center-for-Research-Innov-in-Biotech/cdek_curation_manuscript/README.md

 # cdek_curation_manuscript
-The repository containing figures and figure source code for the manuscript describing the curation of CDEK: Clinical Drug Experience Knowledgebase
+The repository containing figures and figure source code for the manuscript describing the curation of CDEK: Clinical Drug Experience Knowledgebase.
+See the Jupyter Notebook "Figure6_heatmap_overlaping_APIs.ipynb" for the source code for Figure 6.